marionmari/pyGPs/doc/source/Graph.rst

 ============================
 You can refer to our demo for `semi-supervised learning`_ for a simple usage of kernels for graph data.

-And there is also a demo for `graph kernel`_ using the example of propagation kernel.
+And there is also a demo for `graph kernel`_ using an example of propagation kernel.

 .. _`semi-supervised learning`: SemiSupervised.html
 .. _`graph kernel`: GraphKernel.html